Steema/TeeGrid-VCL-FMX-Samples/README.md

 TeeGrid1.Columns[2].Index:= 0;  // move 2nd column to first (left-most) position
 ```

+- Column dragging

+Column headers can be mouse-dragged to move or re-order them to new positions

 - Grid Header formatting (font, back fill, stroke)

 ```delphi